 Construction business or trades that have one or more employees must have workers’ comp.
 However, if a single employee is a sole proprietor, partner, corporate officer, or limited liability company (LLC) member of a construction firm, then that person can apply for an exemption.
 Coal mining firms with employees must also provide coverage.

 Employers that don’t have to buy workers’ comp insurance due to their size can purchase it anyway.
-However, they must file the “Exempt Employers Notice of Acceptance of the Workers’ Compensation Act of Tennessee” (Form I-8) with the Tennessee Department of Labor & Workforce Development.
+However, they must file the “Exempt Employers Notice of Acceptance of the Workers’ Compensation Act of Tennessee” (Form I-8) with the Tennessee Bureau of Workers' Compensation.

 If an employer that opts in by filing Form I-8 decides to subsequently cancel its workers’ comp insurance, it must notify the state using the same form.

-If you’re unable to purchase workers’ comp insurance through the voluntary market referenced above because of your firm’s age or high-risk status, you can purchase coverage from Tennessee’s assigned risk plan, which is managed by the National Council on Compensation Insurance (NCCI).
+If you’re unable to purchase workers’ comp insurance through this voluntary market because of your firm’s age or high-risk status, you can purchase coverage from Tennessee’s assigned risk plan, which is managed by the National Council on Compensation Insurance (NCCI).
 This is the Tennessee workers’ comp provider of last resort.

 Tennessee employers who qualify can also self-insure their workers' compensation claims.
 This means they’ll pay for their own workers’ comp benefits rather than submit them to an insurance company.

-To qualify for self-insurance, you must file an application with the Tennessee Department of Labor & Workforce Development.
+To qualify for self-insurance, you must file an application with the Tennessee Department of Labor and Workforce Development.

 The penalties for violating Tennessee’s workers’ compensation statute can be severe.
 They include: